 In the meantime, in September 1729 Van Swieten had married Maria L. E. T. ter Beeck van Coesfelt (c.1711–1784), the daughter of a notary in The Hague and the sister of a fellow student in Leiden.
 Though she did not feature prominently in Van Swieten’s public life, contemporaries reported a very happy marriage.
 Between 1731 and 1746 they would get six children, five in Leiden and one in Vienna.
 The first (1731) was named Elisabeth after his mother, the oldest son (1733) was named Godfried after her father, and the youngest child (1746) was named Maria Theresia after the Empress, who was also her godmother.
 Their son Godfried (later in Austria spelt Gottfried) would become famous in his own right as Austrian ambassador and patron of the great classical composers.

 November 1742 saw the death of Joannes Baptista Bassand, personal physician of the Austrian Empress Maria Theresia and a former student of Boerhaave.
 As a Catholic and a foremost student of Boerhaave, Van Swieten received an offer to fill this position as well as that of director of the court library in early 1743.
 He respectfully declined, writing to a friend that he much preferred to remain “a small republican than to carry a pompous title that simply conceals a slavish existence”.
 After one-and-a-half years of enticements, Van Swieten finally accepted the offer in October 1744.
 Before his letter of acceptance had arrived, Van Swieten found himself called to the court in Brussels, where Maria Theresa’s younger sister, Maria Anna, Governor of the Austrian Netherlands, was ailing following the birth of a stillborn child.
 While Maria Anna did not recover and died in early December, Van Swieten’s swift response and confident actions had nevertheless endeared him further to Maria Theresa.
-By May 1745, the Van Swieten family had sold all there belongings in the Netherlands and traveled to Vienna.
+By May 1745, the Van Swieten family had sold all there belongings in the Netherlands and travelled to Vienna.

 Career in Austria